cap-collectif/consultation-gouv-fr-deployment-api/README.md

    * a `CNAME` dns entry is created, which links `example.consultation.gouv.fr` to a DNS name given by the provider. **This supposes that all the consultation platforms created through this API will hit the very same front server - which is BAD for scalability.
 An improved version should allow the provider to change the CNAME target  for each instance through an API (as long as the default CNAME target)**
    * if required by the provider, `SPF` and `DKIM` entries have to be created for `@example.consultation.gouv.fr`.
 All the outgoing emails will be sent using a `no-reply@example.consultation.gouv.fr` email address.
  * 3- the provider's `/instances` creation endpoint is called by the *platform*, which then displays an informative message to the user ;
- * 4- the *provider* deploys the instance - this is done asynchronously.
-Once completed, the deployment status and metadata are sent to the *platform*'s `/instances/{instanceId}` endpoint using http's `PATCH` method.
+ * 4- the *provider* deploys the instance - this is done synchronously or asynchronously, and the *platform* will get an appropriate status code.
+Once completed, the deployment status and metadata are sent to the *platform*'s `/instances/{requestIdentifier}` endpoint using http's `PATCH` method.
 The "metadata" is a flat key-value array, which may contain several informations that the *provider* could find interesting to communicate to the *platform* (admin interface url, admin username, admin password, instance creation duration, http authentication credentials, etc.)

 Additional instance-lifecycle management operations have not been documented using this workflow but could be useful in the future.
 Here are some ideas:

- * request the termination of an instance (already documented in the swagger files) ;
+ * request the termination/archive of an instance (with a cancellation delay?) ;
  * force the immediate termination of an instance ;
- * get usage statistics (users count, contributions count) for deployed instances ;
+ * get usage statistics (users count, contributions count) for deployed instances (or these endpoints should be exposed by the instances, not this deployment API?);

 ## Testing